RUTHRAN-SEC/Cloud-Security-Monitoring-Hardening-in-AWS/Phases/phase5-iam-privilege-escalation.md

 - A read-only user who escalates to admin can delete everything in the account
 - They can create new users or access keys that persist even after the original compromise is discovered
-- It can happen silently — no alerts fire unless you're specifically watching for IAM changes
+- It can happen silently no alerts fire unless you're specifically watching for IAM changes

 This is one of the most common attack patterns in cloud environments.

 ---

-## Setup — Create the Low-Privilege User
+## Setup: Create the Low-Privilege User

 **AWS Console → IAM → Users → Create User**